 Information about organising a street party, change in speed limits, new pedestrian crossings, traffic calming measures and weight limits.

-How to report a faulty, damaged or broken street light, bowl (light cover), column (lamp-post) and what to do if there is danger to the public.
+How to report a problem street light, bowl (light cover), column (lamp-post) and what to do if there is danger to the public.
 Also how to request relocation of a street light.

 Information about who is responsible for clearing up debris, leaking chemical containers or oil tanks, spillages on roads, highway obstructions, mud on the road, property overhanging the highway, skip or scaffold and reporting nuisance vehicles.